-Melanie Goulson, MSc, General Manager, Merlin Development
+Melanie Goulson, MSc, President, Merlin Development

 Melanie Goulson brings her deep experience and Merlin Development’s rich history to the critical intersection of ingredient applications, new product development, and sweetness.
 Melanie is General Manager with Merlin, which specializes in all aspects of food product development.